... this is how your film could look like:

 |Old ORWO Films from the GDR, no matter if Super 8 or Double-Super 8, lose colour and contrast or even become transparent, sometimes the gelatin breaks into worm-like patterns - very funky (Thank you Kitty!).

-Meanwhile, I hardly develop them anymore - the results are usually very unsatisfactory.
-You really need original ORWO chemistry: ORWO C-9165 ... which sometimes appears on Ebay.
+You actually need original ORWO chemistry: ORWO C-9165 ... which rarely appears on Ebay.
 Some medium good results with low temperature E6.
+The result is always very green.

 |Interesting facts about Agfa and Revue: There are Agfachrome and Agfa Moviechrome and Revuechrome and Revue Superchrome!
 The differences are massive!
 Agfachrome is rarely satisfactory, mostly weak in contrast and color … and Revuechrome is almost undevelopable.
 Agfa Moviechrome and Revue Superchrome have good chances in "modern" E6-Chemie.
 But they always come out very blue/greenish.|